How to Schedule an Appointment

-Student Health and Counseling Services provides walk-in hours for first-time initial consults for students who have never been seen before on a first come, first served availabilty.
-Students can access services by walking into SHCS Monday – Friday.
-Please check out our intital consult visit page for more information.
-Please be advised that students will still need to complete our intake paperwork which can take up to 30 minutes.
-Students will be seen for 20-30 minutes to assess presenting needs to determine best course of treatment.
+Student Health and Counseling Services provides phone consultations for students accessing services for the first time on a first come, first served availabilty.
+Students can access phone consults by calling SHCS Monday – Friday.
+Please check out our phone consult page for more information.
+Phone consultaitons will last 20-30 minutes to assess presenting needs to determine best course of treatment.

 Students who have been previously seen at SHCS can call 760-750-4915 or walk-in to the center and ask to be scheduled with the therapist that they worked with previously.